Pfuster12/BoilerCycle/README.md

 Using RecyclerView can sometimes be tedious and time-consuming, specially when theres a large number of lists in your app.
 Creating new classes for adapters and ViewHolders becomes annoying and includes a lot of boilerplate code.

-Making a RecyclerView list using BoilerCycle is easy.
+Instead creating a RecyclerView list using BoilerCycle is easy.
 It keeps the code in your original class improving code legibility and has a quick set up.
 It only takes a simple chain function.

 ## How-To
 Declare a RecyclerView in your layout: